Skip Navigation Links

 Early versus Late Models

-Numerous objective forecast aids (guidance models) are available to help the NHC Hurricane Specialists in the preparation of their official track and intensity forecasts.
-Guidance models are characterized as either early or late, depending on whether or not they are available to the Hurricane Specialist during the forecast cycle.
-For example, consider the 1200 UTC (12Z) forecast cycle, which begins with the 12Z synoptic time and ends with the release of the official forecast at 15Z.
+Numerous objective forecast aids (guidance models) are available to help the NHC Hurricane Specialists prepare their official track and intensity forecasts.
+Guidance models are classified as early or late, depending on whether they are available to the Hurricane Specialist during the forecast cycle.
+For example, consider the 1200 UTC (12Z) forecast cycle, which begins at 12Z synoptic time and concludes with the release of the official forecast at 15Z.
 The 12Z run of the NWS/Global Forecast System (GFS) model is not complete and available to the forecaster until about 16Z, or about an hour after the forecast is released – thus the 12Z GFS would be considered a late model since it could not be used to prepare the 12Z official forecast.

 Interpreting Forecast Models

-NHC provides detailed information on the verification of its past forecasts with a yearly verification report (https://www.nhc.noaa.gov/verification/verify3.shtml).
-On average, NHC official forecasts usually have smaller errors than any of the individual models.
+NHC provides detailed information on the verification of its past forecasts through an annual verification report (https://www.nhc.noaa.gov/verification/verify3.shtml).
+On average, NHC official forecasts have smaller errors than any individual model.
 An NHC forecast reflects consideration of all available model guidance as well as forecaster experience.
-Therefore, users should consult the official forecast products issued by NHC and local National Weather Service Forecast Offices rather than simply look at output from the forecast models themselves.
-Users should also be aware that uncertainty exists in every forecast, and proper interpretation of the NHC forecast must incorporate this uncertainty.
+Therefore, users should consult the official forecast products issued by the NHC and local National Weather Service Forecast Offices rather than relying solely on forecast model output.
+Users should also be aware that uncertainty is inherent in every forecast, and that proper interpretation of the NHC forecast must account for it.
 NHC forecasters typically discuss forecast uncertainty in the Tropical Cyclone Discussion (TCD) product.
 NHC also prepares probabilistic forecasts that incorporate forecast uncertainty information (https://www.nhc.noaa.gov/aboutnhcprobs.shtml).

 NOAA/NWS Models